 I started my career as a financial advisor when I was age 21 right after college.
 I first started as a part-time advisor while working as a CPA in one of the big accounting firms in Makati.
 Usually meet my clients after work or during Saturdays.
 At that time I was earning an average of P15,000 to P20,000 per month from my sales.

-As the years progressed, I started to become less shy and started to be more confident of my job.
+On my 2nd year as an advisor, I started to become less shy and started to be more confident of my job.
 Eventually I started to earn P35,000 to P50,000 per month.
 The key here is to take care of your existing clients and continually serve them so you will have repeat business.

 Globally there is an international organization called the Million Dollar Round Table or MDRT which is one of the best honors that a financial advisor can achieve.
 Unlike certification courses such as the Registered Financial Planner (RFP) or the Certified Wealth Planner (CWP) where you study and take an exam to be certified, the MDRT designation can only be achieved if you reach certain level of income every year.
 This means that you can be an MDRT this year and next year you are not.